sendahug/send-hug-frontend/README.md

 1. **IDB** (formerly IDBPromised) - An improved version of IndexedDB, which is Promise-based and includes various enhancements to improve the API's usability.
 For more information, check the [IDBP repo](https://github.com/jakearchibald/idb).
 2. **Firebase** - Firebase's JS SDK, used for user authentication.
 For more information, check the [Firebase SDK's repo](https://github.com/firebase/firebase-js-sdk).
+   - **@angular/fire** - For better Angular compatibility, we use @angular/fire.
+3. **Font Awesome** - The icon provider that provides the site's icons.
+For more information, check the [Font Awesome docs](https://docs.fontawesome.com).

 ### Testing Dependencies

-This project's tests are run using the Jasmine framework and the Karma runner.
+This project's tests are run using the Jasmine framework and web-test-runner.
 Thus, testing requires several packages:

 1. **Jasmine** - An open-source behaviour-driven testing framework.
 For more information, check Jasmine's [official site](https://jasmine.github.io).
 Included packages:
    - **jasmine-core**
-   - **jasmine-spec-reporter**
    - **@types/jasmine** - A typed version, required in order to write TypeScript tests.
-2. **Karma** - An open-source test-runner, used to run the tests on various devices with a test server.
-For more information, check Karma's [official site](https://karma-runner.github.io/latest/index.html).
+2. **web-test-runner** - An open-source test-runner, used to run the tests on various devices with a test server.
+For more information, check web-test-runner's [official site](https://modern-web.dev/docs/test-runner/overview/).
 Included packages:
-   - **karma**
+   - **@web/test-runner**
+   - **@web/dev-server-esbuild** - An ESBuild plugin for the web-test-runner development server.
+Used to run the final compilation of test files.
+   - **@web/dev-server-rollup** - A rollup plugin for the web-test-runner development server.
+Used mostly to convert Rollup plugins (in [plugins.mjs](https://github.com/sendahug/send-hug-frontend/blob/dev/plugins.mjs)) to web-test-runner plugins.
+   - **@web/test-runner-playwright** - A playwright launcher (for running browser tests).
-   - **karma-jasmine** - A Karma adapter for the Jasmine framework.
-[Project repo.](https://github.com/karma-runner/karma-jasmine)
+   - **@web/test-runner-commands** - A group of commands for controlling various aspects of the browser.
-   - **karma-jasmine-html-reporter** - A reporter that shows test results in HTML.
-[NPM page.](https://www.npmjs.com/package/karma-jasmine-html-reporter).
-   - **karma-chrome-launcher** - A launcher for Chrome, Chrome Canary and Chromuim.
-[Project repo.](https://github.com/karma-runner/karma-chrome-launcher).
-   - **karma-coverage** - Code coverage generator.
-[Project repo.](https://github.com/karma-runner/karma-coverage)
-   - **karma-coverage-istanbul-reporter** - Code coverage generator reporter.
-[NPM page.](https://www.npmjs.com/package/karma-coverage-istanbul-reporter)
-   - **karma-sourcemap-loader** - A preprocessor that loads existing source maps.
-[NPM page.](https://www.npmjs.com/package/karma-sourcemap-loader)
-   - **karma-rollup-preprocessor** - A rollup preprocessor for karma, used to bundle up the tests.
-[NPM page.](https://www.npmjs.com/package/karma-rollup-preprocessor)
+   - **rollup-plugin-tsconfig-paths** - A rollup plugin for converting paths defined in tsconfig to paths the esbuild plugin can parse.
-   - **karma-viewport** - A karma framework used to gain access to the viewport in tests.
-[NPM page.](https://www.npmjs.com/package/karma-viewport)
+3. **ng-mocks** - An Angular mocking environment, which enables stubbing components and services in tests.
+For more information, check [ng-mock's docs](https://ng-mocks.sudo.eu).
-3. **Cypress** - An open-source end-to-end test framework.
+4. **Cypress** - An open-source end-to-end test framework.
 For more information, check Cypress's [official site](https://www.cypress.io/).

-### Production Dependencies

-1. **Express** - This project uses Express in order to run a basic server in deployment.
-This server is used to send the static files and script to the user.
-For more information, check the [Express website](https://expressjs.com).
-2. **Compression** - A Node extension used to compress production files when sending them from the Express server to the client.
-For more information, check the [compression NPM page](https://www.npmjs.com/package/compression).
-3. **dotenv** - A Node extension for accessing environment variables.
-Used by the frontend while in production mode.
-For more information, check the [dotenv NPM page](https://www.npmjs.com/package/dotenv).
+5. **pa11y** - An open-source tool for running accessibility tests.
+For more information, check [the docs](https://pa11y.org).
+   - **axe-core** - The runner pa11y uses for accessibility tests in the project.
+See the [GitHub repo](https://github.com/dequelabs/axe-core) for more information.

 ## Authentication